Jacob Brock

-Jacob Brock (July 5, 1810 – September 22, 1876) was a prominent steamboat captain and a pioneer in the early establishment of Enterprise, Florida.
+Jacob Brock (July 5, 1810 – September 22, 1876) was an American steamboat captain and founder of Enterprise, Florida.

-Early life
+Biography

 Jacob Brock was born in Hartford, Connecticut on July 5, 1811.
 He was the third of twelve children born to Jacob Brock and Abigail Sanders.

-Florida

 In 1853, Brock bought a steamship that he named the Darlington.
 In 1860, he built a second steamboat which he named the Hattie after one of his daughters.